- Understanding Cloud Computing

 - Type “Windows Server 2016 Data Center” in Search Compute Text box.

-- Click on “Windows Server 2016 Data Center”, It will open the page for creating virtual machine with Windows Server 2016 Data Center OS.
+- Click on “Windows Server 2016 Data Center”, It will open the page for creating a virtual machine with Windows Server 2016 Data Center OS.

 - Enter the basic information and select the Disk Type as per your requirement.
 Click on “OK”.
 It will display the below screen.